 By delivering services that are community based and relationship led, we look to form positive ties with our communities and in doing so, allow children and young people to gain confidence in doing this themselves through our learning support.

-As part of our learning support, we provide community outreach activities which are centred around our new base at LOVE Gorgie Farm, formerly Gorgie City Farm in Edinburgh.
+As part of our learning support, we provide community outreach activities.

 These facilities act as a base where we can deliver animal therapies, counselling services and education in one location.

 We also have existing links within communities where we have established partnerships with community facilities and schools, that we can use to deliver our learning support.